microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 - There are some basic concepts that will be nice if you have them.
 If you would like to take a look they are [listed here](./Student/resources/concepts.md).
 - Concepts around the Linux Filesystem Hierarchy Standard (FHS) are recommended, so you can get more details about it [here](./Student/resources/fhs.md).
 - Regarding Linux commands, just for reference, [here is](./Student/resources/commands.md) a good cheat sheet.
+- The Linux man pages are your best friend.
+Make sure to use as best you can.

 ## Repository Contents (Optional)
 - `./Coach/Guides`